Edward Foote

-Vice-Admiral Sir Edward James Foote, KCB (20 April 1767 - 23 May 1833) was a prominent Royal Navy officer during the late eighteenth and early nineteenth centuries.
+Vice-Admiral Sir Edward James Foote, KCB (20 April 1767 - 23 May 1833) was a prominent Royal Navy officer.
 He served on a number of ships and at several actions, but is best known for becoming caught up in the aftermath of the collapse of the Parthenopean Republic at Naples in 1799.
-Foote had already signed a convention with rebel leaders assuring their safety when he was overruled by Lord Nelson.
-As a result, most of the rebels, including women, were executed.
+Foote had already signed a convention with rebel leaders assuring their safety when he was overruled by Horatio Nelson.
+As a result, most of the rebels were executed by Neapolitan authorities.
 Nelson was heavily criticised for his role in the executions, but Foote failed to protest the decision until many years later, once Nelson was dead.
 This overshadowed his career and he did not serve in a position of responsibility again.
-He commanded the royal yacht during most of the Napoleonic Wars, and although he was knighted and continued to rise through the ranks post-war he did not see active service.
+Foote commanded the royal yacht during most of the Napoleonic Wars, and although he was knighted and continued to rise through the ranks post-war he did not see active service.
 He died in 1833 in Southampton.

 Life

 Edward Foote was born 20 April 1767 in Bishopsbourne, the son of Francis Hender Foote, a barrister turned priest, and his wife Catherine née Mann.
 His maternal uncle was Horatio Mann, a noted politician and cricketer.
-In 1779, Foote joined the Royal Navy Academy in Portsmouth and the following year was commissioned aboard during the American Revolutionary War.
+In 1779, Foote joined the Royal Navy Academy in Portsmouth and the following year was commissioned aboard during the American War of Independence.
 Later in 1780, Foote transferred from Dublin to the frigate and in 1781 served at the Battle of Dogger Bank against the Dutch.
 In the aftermath of the battle he moved again, joining the frigate under Captain James Gambier and observing the Battle of the Saintes in April 1782.
 Following the end of the war in 1783, Foote served on several ships as a lieutenant before joining under Captain William Cornwallis in the East Indies in 1788.